bueller/sigil_online/README.md

 What's In This Repo?

-This repo is an online version of the game.
-The 'api' folder contains the back-end game logic (written in Python), and the clients/www/static folder contains the front-end GUI (written in JavaScript/HTML/CSS).
+This repo contains an online version of Sigil.
+The 'api' folder has the back-end game logic (written in Python), and the clients/www/static folder has the front-end GUI (written in JavaScript/HTML/CSS).

 How Do I Play?